We have lots of interesting tasks on our nature reserves!

 People often ask if they can come and help – and of course, the answer is “Yes”!

 Volunteering with Make it Wild is a great way to get some fresh air, do something useful, meet like minded people and give a bit back to nature.
-You will get to spend time in beautiful Nidderdale, at our Bank Woods nature reserve, which is a Site of Importance for Nature Conservation, or by the banks of the Nidd near Kirk Hammerton at our young woodland, Sylvan.
+You will get to spend time at one of our nine nature reserves, perhaps in beautiful Nidderdale, at Bank Woods, which is a Site of Importance for Nature Conservation; by the banks of the Nidd near Kirk Hammerton at one of our nature reserves there or in Wensleydale at our sites there.

-Tasks include conservation work like controlling gorse, spreading tree and wildflower seed, controlling invasive plants, and removing tree tubes from trees that are large enough to thrive without them.
-During the winter months we also need help with tree planting.
+Tasks include conservation work like controlling gorse, spreading tree and wildflower seed, controlling invasive plants, digging ponds, and maintenance of our young trees.
+You may also help with surveys to record species and habitats.
+During the winter months we need help with tree planting.

 Please email email@example.com for up to date information about dates, locations and tasks, and if you would like to volunteer with us.